 Hot on the heels of the hyper-GT that is the Speedtail comes the McLaren GT, the first ‘soft’ model in the lineup that’s not a derivative variant of an existing one.
 The other GT-badged model in the McLaren range at the moment is the 570GT, which as its name implies, is a softer more comfort-oriented take on the 570S.

 While its badge might suggest the GT is a standalone model, it’s technically, sort of a development of the 720S.
-The GT uses the same 4-litre, twin-turbo V8 as the 720S, but in this application, it produces 620hp instead of 720hp.
-With a wheelbase of 2,675mm, it’s 5mm longer than the 720S.
+The GT uses the same four-litre, twin-turbo V8 as the 720S, but in this application, it produces 620hp instead of 720hp.
+With a wheelbase of 2,675mm, it’s five mm longer than the 720S.

 But when it comes to driving dynamics, the GT couldn’t be further removed from the 720S.
 While it will scream from zero to 200km/hr in just nine seconds and will hit a top speed of 326km/hr, the GT is “optimised for everyday ease of use”.
 Its brakes, suspension and steering are easier to modulate and with greater ground clearance over the 720S.
 It is thus pitched as your everyday supercar.